Chandelier bush is a common remedy for coughs and colds in Trinidad and Tobago.

 Extracts of the leaves were found to be both antibacterial and anti-Candida.
 In fact, in a 2015 study, researchers proved chandelier could damage the membranes of microbes, essentially killing them.

-A 2016 study went further to discuss the scientifically proven benefits of chandelier along with its traditional uses.
+A 2016 study went on to discuss the scientifically proven benefits of chandelier along with its traditional uses.
 The proven benefits showed the plant is likely:

 - wound healing